wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-windows-reset-password.md

 If the **write-host** command displays **True**, the VM Agent is installed.
 If it displays **False**, see the instructions and a link to the download in the [VM Agent and Extensions - Part 2](http://go.microsoft.com/fwlink/p/?linkid=403947&clcid=0x409) Azure blog post.

-If you created the virtual machine with the Azure portal, run the following additional command.
+If you created the virtual machine with the Azure Management Portal, run the following additional command.

 	$vm.GetInstance().ProvisionGuestAgent = $true